 Ohio Man Pleads Guilty to Felony Charge for Actions in Jan.
 6 Capitol Breach

-Wright was arrested May 3, 2021, in Canton.
-He is to be sentenced on Nov.
-28, 2022.
-He faces a statutory maximum of 20 years in prison and potential financial penalties.
+Faulkner was arrested on Dec.
+8, 2021, in Blanchester, Ohio.
+He is to be sentenced on Oct.
+14, 2022.
+He faces a statutory maximum of 10 years in prison and potential financial penalties.
 A federal district court judge will determine any sentence after considering the U.S. Sentencing Guidelines and other statutory factors.

-The case is being investigated by the FBI’s Cleveland Field Office and its Canton Resident Agency.
-Valuable assistance was provided by the FBI’s Washington Field Office, the Canton Police Department, the Stark County, Ohio, Sheriff’s Office, the Jackson Township, Ohio, Police Department, the U.S. Department of Homeland Security, Homeland Security Investigations, the U.S. Capitol Police, and the Metropolitan Police Department.
+The case is being investigated by the FBI’s Cincinnati Field Office and its Columbus Resident Agency, and the FBI’s Washington Field Office.
+Valuable assistance was provided by the U.S. Capitol Police and the Metropolitan Police Department.

 In the 18 months since Jan.
 6, 2021, more than 850 individuals have been arrested in nearly all 50 states for crimes related to the breach of the U.S. Capitol, including over 260 individuals charged with assaulting or impeding law enforcement.
 The investigation remains ongoing.
 Anyone with tips can call 1-800-CALL-FBI (800-225-5324) or visit tips.fbi.gov.